OpenNMS/opennms-pagerduty-plugin/README.md

 admin@opennms> property-set jexlFilter '"Servers" =~ alarm.node.categories and "Test" =~ alarm.node.categories and alarm.reductionKey !~ "^uei\.opennms\.org/generic/traps/SNMP_Authen_Failure:.*"'
 ```

-This leveages the `!~` operator to mean "the alarm reduction key does not match the given regex", in addition to the "in" sense of `=~` as shown above.
+This leverages the `!~` operator to mean "the alarm reduction key does not match the given regex", in addition to the "in" sense of `=~` as shown above.

 #### Only Alarms That Can Auto-Resolve